joshbrew/graphscript/docs/Graph.md

 Javascript has hundreds of features for you to, well, script your web pages and applications.
 If we can synthesize it into a proper hierarchical graph system format for workflow programming that does not burden the developer with heavy abstractions, it makes life that much better and the developer experience frictionless.

 We have a synthesis of this idea we're calling a form of "graph script" which provides a simple way to link functions, objects, modules, scopes, etc. in your program in an object tree that imbues these objects with state and listener powers - and much more - on an acyclic graph abstraction with very minimal overhead and constraints.
-This is a minimal workflow programming implementation that respects javascript's basic offerings without getting in the way, and allows for all kinds of combination and composition.
+This is a minimal workflow programming implementation that respects javascript's robust offerings without getting in the way, and allows for all kinds of combination and composition.